AIMC-Spec: A Benchmark Dataset for Automatic Intrapulse Modulation Classification under Variable Noise Conditions: Experimenting and Benchmarking

 \subsection{Experiments}

-Two core experimental setups were designed to evaluate model performance under controlled and variable noise conditions.
-The first setup trained and tested each model on the same SNR level (denoted as SNR($x$):SNR($x$)), assessing performance when the noise environment remains consistent.
-The second setup trained on a combined dataset spanning all SNR levels ($+10$\,dB to $-20$\,dB) and tested on individual levels (SNR(ALL):SNR($x$)), measuring each model's capacity to generalize under unseen noise intensities.
+Experiments were designed to evaluate model robustness under varying noise conditions.
+Each model was trained on a combined dataset spanning five SNR levels (+6, +3, 0, –3, and –6\,dB) and subsequently evaluated at each individual SNR level.
+This setup assesses the model’s ability to generalize across different noise intensities while maintaining performance under specific operating conditions.

-Each experimental setup was repeated in two variants.
-The first included all 33 intrapulse modulation types to assess full-spectrum performance.
-The second restricted the task to a subset of 13 frequency modulations, chosen for their well-defined spectral features and higher separability.
-This subset reflects the more tractable conditions often used in prior AIMC studies, where models are frequently benchmarked on modulation classes that produce visually distinct patterns in spectrograms.
-These two variants enable both a rigorous full-task benchmark and a focused evaluation under favorable modulation conditions.
+Each experimental configuration was conducted in two variants.
+The first included all 30 intrapulse modulation types within AIMC-Spec, consisting of 15 frequency-modulated and 15 phase-modulated signals, to evaluate performance across the complete classification task.
+The second restricted the task to the subset of 15 frequency-modulated signals, selected for their well-defined spectral characteristics and higher separability in spectrogram representations.

+Together, these two variants provide both a comprehensive benchmark across the full modulation space and a focused assessment under more controlled classification conditions.